AnasRouam/Data-Pipeline-Project/README.md

 - MS Visual Studio Community 2019 (with Data Tools extension installed)
 - MS SQL Server Integration Services (SSIS)

-**Full Pipeline Example:**
-1. Extract data from multiple sources (CSV, APIs, web scraping, etc.).
-2. Transform the data by cleaning, aggregating, and combining it.
-3. Load the data into a SQL database or a data warehouse.
-4. Visualize the data in Power BI (create reports and dashboards).
-5. Train a predictive model (e.g., regression or classification) on the data using Python.
-6. Automate the pipeline (e.g., using cron jobs, Airflow, or Python scripts).
-7. Deploy the model and use Power BI to update dashboards with new predictions.

-# 1. Adventure Works from normalized schema to star schema (Data Warehouse).
+# Adventure Works from normalized schema to star schema (Data Warehouse).

-## 1.1 Defining the schema
+## 1. Defining the Schema

 **a.
 Identify the Business Purpose**
 - The scope of the data we want to represent: Sales